The lede came from Max Fischer, of the Atlantic Wire:

 Josh Rogin, of Foreign Policy, sets the context of Afghan "President" Hamid Karzai's visit to Washington:

 One request that Karzai and friends brought to town is that the Obama team confirm and then speed up their promise to hand over control of the Bagram prison to the Afghan government.
-Bagram, "Obama's Guantanamo" because of the secretive procedures use to detain and interrogate prisoners there, captured on the battlefield as of September 2009.
+Bagram, sometimes called "Obama's Guantanamo" because of the secretive procedures use to detain and interrogate prisoners there, held 645 prisoners captured on the battlefield as of September 2009.

 This, from the guy who last year threw his country into crisis by stealing an election; has been accused of endemic corruption that President Obama continually warns him to end; who so respects President Obama that not only does he not end the corruption, he effectively mocks the president's regional goals; and who even recently was reported to have threatened to join the Taliban.
 And now he wants control of the prison where torture already is taking place.